UntouchedOdin0/BlockEditAPI-1/README.md

 - Spigot > 1.8-1.17.1
 - PaperSpigot > 1.8-1.17.1 <br>

 **Note: Other forks of softwares listed above may work.
-The fork will need the Bukkit API present and optionally, NMS.**
+The software will need the Bukkit API present and optionally, NMS.**

 # Maven/Gradle Dependency: